 SLE and mixed connective tissue diseaseIn patients with systemic lupus erythematosus (SLE) and mixed connective tissue disorders there may be an increased risk of aseptic meningitis (see below and section 4.8).

 Dermatological effectsSerious skin reactions, some of them fatal, including exfoliative dermatitis, Stevens-Johnson syndrome, and toxic epidermal necrolysis, have been reported very rarely in association with the use of NSAIDs (see section 4.8).
 Patients appear to be at highest risk of these reactions early in the course of therapy, the onset of the reaction occurring within the first month of treatment in the majority of cases.
 Brufen should be discontinued at the first appearance of skin rash, mucosal lesions, or any other sign of hypersensitivity.

-Haematological effectsIbuprofen, like other NSAIDs, can interfere with platelet aggregation and has been shown to prolong bleeding time in normal subjects.
+Haematological effectsIbuprofen, like other NSAIDs, can interfere with platelet aggregation and prolong bleeding time in normal subjects.

 Aseptic meningitisAseptic meningitis has been observed on rare occasions in patients on ibuprofen therapy.
 Although it is probably more likely to occur in patients with systemic lupus erythematosus and related connective tissue diseases, it has been reported in patients who do not have an underlying chronic disease.

 Impaired female fertilityThe use of Brufen may impair female fertility and is not recommended in women attempting to conceive.
 In women who have difficulties conceiving or who are undergoing investigation of infertility, withdrawal of Brufen should be considered.